How to Keep a Communal Fridge Clean

 Description of problem

-The problem with cleaning a fridge obviously isn’t the actual cleaning process, but rather construction of a system to assign cleaning duties to a variety of people.
-It is a difficult problem for the following reasons:
+The problem with cleaning a fridge obviously isn't the actual cleaning process, but rather construction of a system to assign cleaning duties to a variety of people.
+It is a difficult problem for the following reasons: - Since each person only utilizes a fraction of the fridge, they naturally don't feel responsible for cleaning the whole fridge.
+So it is unlikely that people will spontaneously clean it (or at least people might be reluctant to). - Some people use the fridge different amounts: one person might never put anything in it, and one person might store several weeks' worth of food.
+These people shouldn't have equal fridge-cleaning obligations.

 Because of this, we thought that a solution to the fridge cleaning problem must have the following properties: